Excalibur 3926TB Food Dehydrator: Why So Popular?

 The only downside is that it's big.
 If you truly don't have the space for it, then you might not be happy with it.

-But overall, I think you'll agree with this Amazon customer.
-It's a great machine, and it's worth the extra money.
+But overall, I think you'd find that it's a great machine, and it's worth the extra money.

-If the Excalibur 3926T sounds like the dehydrator for you, go get one today at Amazon.
+If the Excalibur 3926T sounds like the dehydrator for you, go order one today.
 You could be dehydrating your own food next week!

-Click here to go to Amazon to check the current price and read the reviews.
+Click here to go to Amazon to check the current price and availability and read the reviews.